beckySchmitty/react_redux_blog/frontend/README.md

 # React Redux Microblog

-I was tasked with first creating the front end to a blog.
-Then, further along I'll connect to an backend API provided by my bootcamp.
+I was tasked with builing the front end to a small blog siter.
+Then, I connected it to a backend API provided by my bootcamp.